openstack/charm-guide/doc/source/project/openstack-charms.rst

 Tech-preview charms (Beta)
 --------------------------

-These charms do not have stable releases, even though they may technically have "stable/yy.mm" branches.
+These charms do not have stable releases.
 Regardless of any maintenance and testing that these charms may receive, some work (major bugs, payload packaging issues, project issues, general QA) is still required before the charms are ready for production use (promoted to Stable).

 * `ceph-dashboard`_
 * `ceph-nfs`_